-Performance Participation Allocation-The Special Limited Partner So long as the Advisory Agreement has not been terminated, the Special Limited Partner will hold a performance participation interest in the Operating Partnership that entitles it to receive an allocation from our Operating Partnership equal to 12.5% of the annual Total Return, subject to a 5% annual Hurdle Amount and a High Water Mark, with a Catch-Up approximately \$49 million per annum if we sell the maximum amount, in each case, in our primary offering, assuming that the NAV per share of each class of our common stock remains constant at \$10.00 and before giving effect to any shares issued under our distribution reinvestment plan.
+Actual amounts of the management fee depend upon our aggregate NAV.
+The management fee will equal approximately \$2 million per annum if we sell the minimum amount and approximately \$49 million per annum if we sell the maximum amount, in each case, in our primary offering, assuming that the NAV per share of each class of our common stock remains constant at \$10.00 and before giving effect to any shares issued under our distribution reinvestment plan.